Thank you for your interest in participating in the Children’s Clean Water Festival!

 - Chaperones: You will need to recruit class chaperones to attend the Festival with your class.
 A ratio of one chaperone to six students is recommended.
 (If you have more chaperone volunteers than you need please encourage them to consider volunteering at the Festival.)
 You and your chaperones are required to stay with your students at all times.

-Attendance – Your class is expected to stay at the Festival for the entire time you are scheduled.
-Leaving early will jeopardize your school’s attending in the future.
+- Attendance: Your class is expected to stay at the Festival for your class’s entire schedule.
+Leaving early will jeopardize your school’s attendance in the future.

 - Buses: Each class is responsible for arranging their own bus transportation to and from the Festival.
 Some bus funding assistance may be available for participating schools.

 - Cancellation policy: If your class is accepted to attend this year’s event, please contact the Event Coordinator as soon as possible so that we can accept another class on the waiting list.